-This page provides an overview of configuring basic SAML authentication.
+This page provides guidelines for configuring basic SAML authentication.

 Configure SAML Authentication for the Identity Provider

-This section provides guidelines for configuring an identity provider to enable single sign-on access to the AppDynamics Controller using the SAML 2.0 protocol.
+You can configure an identity provider to enable single sign-on access to the AppDynamics SaaS Tenant using the SAML 2.0 protocol.
 Refer to the documentation of your identity provider for detailed configuration instructions.

 SAML Settings for the Identity Provider

-Your identity provider requires the following information about your AppDynamics Controller for the SAML settings.
+Your identity provider requires the following information about your AppDynamics Tenant for the SAML settings.
 The

-<controller_domain> can be the domain of one of the AppDynamics SaaS Controllers or your on-prem Controller.
+<controller_domain> is the domain of one of the AppDynamics SaaS Tenants.

 |Audience URI (Service Provider Entity ID)|